stanley-gu/standardsCh/chapter.md

 ### Simulation Experiment Description Markup Language (SED-ML)

-SED-ML is an XML format that enables the storage and exchange of part of the information required to implement the MIASE guidelines.
+SED-ML (<http://sed-ml.org/>) is an XML format that enables the storage and exchange of part of the information required to implement the MIASE guidelines.
 It covers information about the simulation settings, including information about the models, changes on them, simulation settings applied to the models and output definitions.
 SED- ML is independent of the formats used to encode the models  as long as they are expressed in XML, and it is independent of the software tools used to run the simulations.
 Several test implementations are being developed to benchmark SED- ML on simple cases, and pave the way to a more complete support of MIASE [@kohn2008sed].
 The share and reuse of biochemical models have become two of the main issues in the field of Computational Systems Biology.
 The community believes that providing detailed information about simulation recipes will highly improve the efficient use of existing models, encoded in widely accept formats of model structure, such as SBML and CellML.

 ### Systems Biology Results Markup Language (SBRML)

-SBRML is an XML-based language that associates a model with several datasets.
+SBRML (<http://www.comp-sys-bio.org/SBRML>) is an XML-based language that associates a model with several datasets.
 Each dataset is represented as a series of values associated with model variables, and their corresponding parameter values.
 SBRML provides a flexible way of indexing the results to model parameter values, which supports both spreadsheet-like data and multidimensional data cubes.
 SBRML may be used in applications such as enzyme kinetics, microarray gene expression and various types of simulation results.

-Availability and Implementation: The XML Schema file for SBRML is available at http://www.comp-sys-bio.org/SBRML under the Academic Free License (AFL) v3.0.

 SBRML and SED-ML are also complementary.
 While the main purpose of SBRML is to encode the simulation results and/or experimental data and all context in which